vertica/spark-connector/functional-tests/README.md

 Note that you should do this outside of the docker environment as it will be extremely slow to compile inside docker.
 Navigate to the `functional-tests` folder on your local machine to build the functional test with `sbt assembly`.
-Since the `spark-connector` folder is mounted onto the containers, the built jar will also be available on `docker_client_1`.
+Since the `spark-connector` folder is mounted onto the containers, the built jar will also be available on the client container.

-To submit the functional test to our standalone cluster, inside `docker_client_1` navigate to `spark-connector/functional-tests` and use `submit-functional-test.sh`.
+To submit the functional test to our standalone cluster, inside the client container navigate to `spark-connector/functional-tests` and use `submit-functional-test.sh`.

 Once submitted, verify through the [web ui](localhost:8080) and the [jobs ui](localhost:4040) that the application was submitted.
 Our functional test, without any arguments, will create multiple spark sessions; You should expect multiple applications executing one after another.